rust-lang/nomicon/src/other-reprs.md

 ## repr(u*), repr(i*)

-These specify the size to make a fieldless enum.
+These specify the size and sign to make a fieldless enum.
 If the discriminant overflows the integer it has to fit in, it will produce a compile-time error.
 You can manually ask Rust to allow this by setting the overflowing element to explicitly be 0.
 However Rust will not allow you to create an enum where two variants have